A scientific analysis of monocultures, humus degradation, and the systemic consequences for our Earth

 4. Why this is not a neutral development

-- Intensification
+- intensification

 - simplification

-- Decoupling of cycles
+- decoupling of cycles

-- Focus on short-term returns
+- focus on short-term yields

 - CO₂ increases

-- Water storage capacity decreases
+- water retention capacity decreases

-- Erosion increases
+- erosion increases

-Livelihood.
-That's not a romantic perspective.
+A foundation of life.
+This is not a romantic perspective.

-This is systems analysis.
+This is system analysis.

 5. Soil compaction – the underestimated physical factor

-- Macropores → Air circulation
+- Macropores → air circulation

-- Fine pores → Water storage
+- Micropores → water storage

-- The air content decreases
+- the air content decreases

-- Microorganisms lose their habitat
+- microorganisms lose habitat

 6. Nutrient buffering – why structure and minerals are crucial

 In discussions about humus, it is often overlooked that the mineral matrix also plays a central role.
-A crucial term here is cation exchange capacity (CEC).
-It describes the soil's ability to bind positively charged nutrients.- Potassium (K⁺)
+A crucial term here is: Cation Exchange Capacity (CEC).
+It describes the soil's ability to bind positively charged nutrients:- Potassium (K⁺)

 - Magnesium (Mg²⁺)